Database NoSQL | History, Examples, Types

-What is a NoSQL Database?
+What is a NoSQL Database and how it works

 Unlike relational databases, a NoSQL database does not employ the conventional table structure.
 Rather, it saves information in various formats, including wide-column stores, documents, graphs, and key-value pairs.
-Databases NoSQL are frequently used when high performance, scalability, and flexibility are required.
+NoSQL databases are frequently used when high performance, scalability, and flexibility are required.
 They are made to manage substantial volumes of unstructured or semi-structured data.
 Big data, real-time analytics, and contemporary web applications frequently use them.

-NoSQL Database Examples
+NoSQL Database Examples Used in Companies

 • MongoDB: Stores data in JSON-like documents.